- 4 ounces bacon, chopped

 - Vegetable oil for deep-frying

-Note: Keep in the mine the saltiness of the oysters when seasoning the soup.
+Note: Keep in mind the saltiness of the oysters when seasoning the soup.